Night Magazine

 Established in 1984, and published monthly by Mondiale Publishing Ltd, NIGHT magazine covered operational, technical and design developments within bars, clubs, student unions, casinos and live venues across the UK.
-Through its partnership with nightclub association Noctis and research arm CGA the magazine was able to provide legal, political and operational guidance alongside information from installers, manufacturers and service providers working within the nightclub industry.
+Through its partnership with nightclub association Noctis and research arm CGA, the magazine was able to provide legal, political and operational guidance alongside information from installers, manufacturers and service providers working within the nightclub industry.
 The magazine also provided an overview of the culture and community of clubbing, conducting interviews with key industry figures and artists, creating features and commissioning its own photography.

-The website of the magazine, launched in June 2007, carried all the information from the magazine, as well as daily news, technology and drinks bulletins.
+Its website, launched in June 2007, carried all the information from the magazine, as well as daily news, technology and drinks bulletins.